umbirius/umbirius.github.io/_posts/2019-10-13-cli_gem_project_-_transfer_market.markdown

 ---
 layout: post
 title:      "CLI Gem Project - Transfer Market"
-date:       2019-10-13 19:26:42 +0000
+date:       2019-10-13 15:26:43 -0400
 permalink:  cli_gem_project_-_transfer_market
 ---

 Hi Everyone,

-Greetings from a very specific longitude and latitude somewhereon the east coast.
+Greetings from a very specific longitude and latitude somewhere on the east coast.

 Today I would like to talk about my first project in the online software engineering course.